First-principles characterization of native defects and oxygen impurities in GaAs: Results and discussion

 The As-rich (or As-excess) condition often used in experiments should correspond to a point near the extreme As-rich limit.
 In this case, and especially under $n$-type conditions and in the absence of negatively charged (intentional or unintentional) impurities that have a lower formation energy than $V_{\rm Ga}$, As$_{\rm Ga}$ is charge compensated by $V_{\rm Ga}$.
-Other single native defects, including $V_{\rm As}$, all have very high formation energies; see Fig.~\ref{fig;natives}.
-This is consistent with experimental reports showing that As$_{\rm Ga}$ is abundant in As-excess GaAs samples and the antisite defect is charge compensated by $V_{\rm Ga}$~\cite{Bliss1992JAP,Liu1994APL,Luysberg1998JAP}.
-In the presence of the acceptor-like impurities, As$_{\rm Ga}$ can pin the Fermi level near the middle of the band gap.
-Note that As$_i$ has a much higher formation energy than other native defects under all conditions from the extreme Ga-rich to the extreme As-rich.
-A complex of As$_{\rm Ga}$ and As$_i$, as sometimes suggested~\cite{Song1987APL}, is thus unlikely to be stable.
+This is thus consistent with experiments showing that As$_{\rm Ga}$ is abundant in As-excess GaAs samples and the antisite defect is charge compensated by $V_{\rm Ga}$~\cite{Bliss1992JAP,Liu1994APL,Luysberg1998JAP}.
+Other isolated native defects have high formation energies, see Fig.~\ref{fig;natives}, and may thus occur with sizeable concentrations only under non-equilibrium conditions.

-On the basis of the calculated defect levels, As$_{\rm Ga}$ may be identified with the {\it EL2} center with the energies at 0.50--0.54 eV and 0.75--0.77 eV above the VBM observed in experiments~\cite{Martin1977EL,Weber1982JAP,Lagowski1985APL,Omling1988PRB,Spicer1988JVST}.
-The results for the $(2+/+)$ and $(+/0)$ levels of As$_{\rm Ga}$, at 0.44 and 0.80 eV, respectively, obtained in our HSE calculations are also in agreement with those calculated at the $G_0W_0$@HSE level reported by Chen and Pasquarello~\cite{Chen2017PRB} in which the atomic structure was relaxed at the HSE level.
-Our results are, in general, quantitatively different from previous HSE calculations using smaller supercells and/or other atomic relaxation and finite-size correction schemes.
-Komsa and Pasquarello~\cite{Komsa2012JPCM}, for example, reported that $V_{\rm As}$ is energetically stable in the $+$, $0$, $-$, and $2-$ states.
-We, on the other hand, find that it is stable only in the $+$ and $-$ states with $V_{\rm As}^-$ is lower in energy than $V_{\rm As}^0$ and $V_{\rm As}^{2-}$.
+On the basis of the calculated defect levels, As$_{\rm Ga}$ can be identified with the $EL2$ center with the energies at 0.50--0.54 eV and 0.75--0.77 eV above the VBM observed in experiments~\cite{Martin1977EL,Weber1982JAP,Lagowski1985APL,Omling1988PRB,Spicer1988JVST} with As$_{\rm Ga}^\ast$ as its metastable configuration as proposed in Refs.~\citenum{Dabrowski1988PRL} and \citenum{Chadi1988PRL}.
+The results for the $(2+/+)$ and $(+/0)$ levels of As$_{\rm Ga}$, at 0.44 and 0.80 eV (Table~\ref{tab;defectlevel}), respectively, obtained in our HSE calculations are in agreement with those calculated at the $G_0W_0$@HSE level reported by Chen and Pasquarello~\cite{Chen2017PRB} in which the atomic structure was relaxed at the HSE level (This work also highlights the need to perform structural relaxations at the HSE level).
+Similar numbers have also been reported by other authors~\cite{Schultz2009MSMSE,Komsa2012JPCM,Wright2015PRB,Fluckey2026CMS}.